Architecture as Code with C4 and Plantuml

 Inside a Word processor like LibreOffice or Word;

-From programming language like Groovy, npm, Java or python;
+From programming languages like Groovy, Java or Python;

 In most IDE like Intellij IDEA thanks to this plugin;